 Possibly from Celtic gall

-meaning "Gaul, Celt".
+.
 This was the name of an ancient town in what is now Portugal, near the modern city of Porto

-(River) English, Ancient Roman
+Indus (River) English, Ancient Roman

-From Persian Hindu
+From Old Persian Hindus

 , which was from Sanskrit सिन्धु (Sindhu)

 .
 This is the name of a river in Pakistan and India.

-(Mountain) Ancient Greek, Greek
+Olympos (Mountain) Ancient Greek, Greek

 Meaning unknown.
 This is the name of the highest mountain in Greece.
 According to legend is the home of the Greek gods.

-(Country) Ancient Roman, English, Spanish, Italian
+Persia (Country) Ancient Roman, English, Spanish, Italian

-Latin form of Greek Περσις (Persis)
+Latin form of Greek Περσίς (Persis)

 , from Old Persian Parsa

 .
-This is the name used in the West for a region in western Asia, as well as several empires which were based there, including the Achaemenid Empire, Parthian Empire, and Sasanian Empire.
+This is the name used in the West for a region in western Asia, as well as several empires that were based there, including the Achaemenid Empire, Parthian Empire, and Sasanian Empire.
 This was also the Western name for the country of Iran until 1935, when the king requested that the native name Iran

 be used instead.